 In opportunity areas which are due to see high levels of growth or re-development it is important that place making is incorporated into the development.
-This will enhance the sustainability of the development and encourage greater uptake of walking.
+This includes safe accessible regular seating areas to enhance the sustainability of the development and encourage greater uptake of walking.

-Place making and a high quality urban realm are also important in encouraging use of the streets by more people.
+Place making and a high-quality urban realm are also important in encouraging use of the streets by more people.
 This in itself makes the streets feel safer due to the greater level of surveillance by other members of the public.
 This is important in enhancing community safety and designing out crime where possible.